natamleao/natamleao/README.md

 ### Adaptive Hash Table — Digit Analysis

-An exploration of hashing strategies influenced by the **distribution of the input data**.
+An exploration of hashing strategies influenced by the **distribution of input data**.

 **Explored:** data structures, hashing and algorithmic reasoning.